-Boys and girls are equally likely to develop mild scoliosis.
-Girls are eight times more likely than boys to have a curve severe enough to require treatment.
+All sexes are equally likely to develop mild scoliosis.
+Though girls are eight times more likely than boys to have a curve severe enough to require treatment.

 Your doctor will ask questions about your growth and any symptoms you may have.
 They’ll do a physical exam where they’ll look at your back while you bend forward at the waist and hang your arms down.
 They may check for muscle weakness or numbness.

-If there is an underlying cause, such as a tumor or injury, treatment of the scoliosis will depend on treatment for the underlying condition.
+If there’s an underlying cause, such as a tumor or injury, treatment of the scoliosis will depend on treatment for the underlying condition.

-Treatment for idiopathic levoscoliosis varies depending on your age, the severity of the spinal curve, and the likelihood that the scoliosis will get worse with time.
+Treatment for idiopathic scoliosis varies depending on your age, the severity of the spinal curve, and the likelihood that the scoliosis will get worse with time.

 Wait and watch

-Children who are still growing and have mild scoliosis will get rechecked every six months to see if the curve is getting worse.
+Children who are still growing and have mild scoliosis will get rechecked every 6 months to see if the curve is getting worse.
 For many children, no treatment is necessary.